witt3rd/python-ray/_sources/landing-page.md

 2. A cloud-provider independent compute launcher/autoscaler
 3. An ecosystem of distributed computation libraries build with #1

-## How does it "fit" with ML?

-[3rd generation ML architecture](https://www.anyscale.com/blog/the-third-generation-of-production-ml-architectures): tackling the problem of production ML architecure by making it programmable.
+Ray represents a [3rd generation ML architecture](https://www.anyscale.com/blog/the-third-generation-of-production-ml-architectures): tackling the problem of production ML architecure by making it programmable.

-Moves the focus to libraries instead of worried about distributed computation and underlying clusters.
+Ray moves the focus to **libraries** instead of worrying about distributed computation and underlying clusters.

-## A simpler way to build 1st/2nd generation ML pipelines
+Ray provides a simpler way to build 1st/2nd generation ML pipelines:

 - Flexibility of a programming language to define pipelines
 - More easily allows for shared components (e.g., feature transformation during training vs real-time)